Not a truncated attempt at a verbal slight, but a solution to PC compatible file access for micro-controllers!

 The only external requirement for servicing the code is a function that reads sectors, using logical block addressing, from your chosen FAT device.
 If you look in the ACE post previously the code zip there includes a complete MMC solution.

-I found a schematic on the arduino site that is almost identical to my own and comes very highly recommended.
+schematic on the arduino site that is almost identical to my own and comes very highly recommended.
 If you haven't got a card reader that you can cannibalise then edge connector works well too.
-It's a common way of doing it and there are many good examples around - you can find one here.
+It's a common way of doing it and there are many good examples around -

 Here's the header which shows just how micro micro can be!